 Grantham students and alumni can access transcript ordering by logging onto the Clearinghouse secure site.
-Grantham reserves the right to withhold the release of official transcripts if the student has outstanding financial obligations to the University, or the student has an Information Security hold.
+Grantham reserves the right to withhold the release of official transcripts if the student has

 2.21 STATEMENT OF ACADEMIC PURPOSE

 Grantham University expects every student to pursue his/her education at this University for a valid academic purpose.
 We consider a student who exhibits the following characteristics not to be pursuing one's program of study for a valid academic purpose: